sodgeit/CMake-SBOM-Builder/readme.md

 - `filename`: A path to the file to add, relative to `CMAKE_INSTALL_PREFIX`.
   - Generator expressions are supported.
   - See [SPDX clause 8.1](https://spdx.github.io/spdx-spec/v2.3/file-information/#81-file-name-field) for more information.
+- `LICENSE`: License of the file.
+  - See [SPDX clause 8.5](https://spdx.github.io/spdx-spec/v2.3/file-information/#85-concluded-license-field) for more information.
+  - Requires a valid SPDX license expression.
+See [SPDX License Expressions](https://spdx.github.io/spdx-spec/v2.3/SPDX-license-expressions/) for more information.
+  - Optionally, add `COMMENT` to record any additional information that went in to arriving at the concluded license.
+    - No SBOM entry when omitted.
+    - See [SPDX clause 8.7](https://spdx.github.io/spdx-spec/v2.3/file-information/#87-comments-on-license-field) for more information.
 - `SPDXID`: The ID to use for identifier generation.
   - If omitted generates a new one.
   - See [SPDX clause 8.2](https://spdx.github.io/spdx-spec/v2.3/file-information/#82-file-spdx-identifier-field) for more information.